jp0utside/Muze/SPOTIFY_SETUP.md

 2. Verify redirect URI is exactly: `muze://callback` in both places
 3. Ensure your Spotify app is in "Development Mode" (it is by default)

-### "Cannot play Spotify tracks"
+### "Cannot play Spotify tracks" or "Connection refused"

 **Possible causes:**
 1. Free Spotify account (Premium required for playback via SDK)
 2. Spotify app not running or not logged in
+3. Spotify app not in the right state to accept connections
-3. Device offline
+4. Device offline

-**Solutions:**
-1. Upgrade to Spotify Premium (required for remote playback)
+**Solutions (try in order):**

+1. **Start playback in Spotify first**:
-2. Open Spotify app and ensure you're logged in
+   - Open the Spotify app
+   - **Play any song in Spotify** (this activates the remote control server)
+   - Keep Spotify running in the background
+   - Go back to Muze and try playing again

+2. **Verify Spotify Premium**:
+   - Spotify's App Remote API requires Premium
+   - Free accounts cannot use remote playback
+   - Check your account status at spotify.com/account

+3. **Restart both apps**:
+   - Force quit Muze (swipe up in app switcher)
+   - Force quit Spotify
+   - Open Spotify first, play a song
+   - Open Muze and try again

+4. **Check internet connection**:
+   - Both apps need network access
-3. Check internet connection
+   - Spotify requires active internet connection

 ### "Import failed" or "Import incomplete"